What will I learn?

 The one-year full-time and two-year part-time formats of this course comprise core modules covering many aspects of econometrics, finance management and asset assessment.

-To complete the programme, students must complete ten core modules.
+To complete the programme, students must complete eleven core modules.
 In the summer term students can complete a research project, two option modules or in a small number of cases, apply for a limited number of possible internships.
-With any possible internship opportunity, students have to go through a competitive recruitment process, including interviews with employers to be selected.
+With any possible internship opportunity students have to go through a competitive recruitment process, including interviews with employers, to be selected.

 |Semester 1||Semester 2||Summer Term|